Adobe $150 Million Settlement — Photoshop, Lightroom, and Creative Cloud Subscribers Could Get Free Months or Refunds

 What Is This Settlement About?

-If you subscribe to Adobe Photoshop, Lightroom, Illustrator, Premiere Pro, or any Adobe Creative Cloud plan, Adobe may owe you free service or a refund.
-On March 13, 2026, the U.S. Department of Justice announced a $150 million settlement with Adobe Inc. over deceptive subscription practices that made it nearly impossible for customers to understand what they were signing up for — and even harder to cancel.
+If you use Photoshop, Lightroom, Illustrator, Premiere Pro, or any Adobe Creative Cloud plan, Adobe may owe you free service or a refund.
+On March 13, 2026, the U.S. Department of Justice announced a $150 million settlement with Adobe over deceptive subscription practices that made it hard to understand what you were signing up for — and even harder to cancel.

 What Did Adobe Do?

-When customers did try to cancel, Adobe allegedly made the process as difficult as possible — forcing them through a maze of unnecessary steps, delays, unsolicited retention offers, and warning screens designed to discourage them from completing the cancellation.
+When customers did try to cancel, Adobe allegedly made it as difficult as possible — forcing them through unnecessary steps, delays, retention offers, and warning screens designed to discourage cancellation.
 If you have ever tried to cancel an Adobe subscription and felt like the process was intentionally confusing, this settlement confirms you were not imagining it.

 How Much Is the Settlement?